 Comment 4: I see some issues with the definition of and differentiation between calibration and resolution.
 First, these two aspects of JOL accuracy should be introduced much earlier than on Page 9 ff. so that readers understand right from the start that the illusion of competence impairs the calibration of JOLs rather than their resolution.
 Second, please note that testing and practice do not only affect JOL resolution but also affect JOL calibration.
 The current phrasing on P. 10 suggests that effects of these factors are limited to resolution.
 Third, the statement that "JOL calibration can be easily assessed by plotting mean JOL ratings against mean recall proportions, so long as JOLs and recall are measured using the same scale."
 (P. 9) seems to imply that calibration plots are the primary method used to examine calibration.
 I don't think that this is correct.
 In my view, most studies evaluating calibration have focused on bias (= the signed difference between mean JOLs and mean memory performance).
 What is more, effects seen in calibration plots are often hard to examine with inferential statistics, a problem that also plagues this work (see above).
 Finally, the current writing sounds a bit as if the current authors were the first to use calibration plots in combination with JOLs (P. 9-10: "These calibration plots allow researchers to assess whether JOLs are over or underconfident [see Maxwell & Huff, 2021]").
 It should be mentioned that calibration plots have been previously used in the JOL literature, for instance by Koriat, Sheffer, and Ma'ayan (2002).

-Response: We have elected to keep our introduction structured as is, as we believe it is important to first discuss the general pattern of the illusion of competence (i.e., JOLs exceeding recall) and the pair types before discussing potential underlying mechanisms affecting it (i.e., changes in calibration vs. resolution).
+Response: We have elected to keep our introduction structured as is, as we believe it is important to first discuss the general pattern of the illusion of competence (i.e., JOLs exceeding recall) and the pair types before shifting our discussion to potential factors that affect it (i.e., changes in calibration vs. resolution).

 Regarding your second point, we have added a sentence on pg. xx noting that factors which improve resolution may similarly improve calibration by benefiting retrieval.

 Third, you are correct that calibration plots are but one method for assessing JOL calibration.
-However, given our focus in the present paper on using calibration plots to visualize changes recall for each JOL bin rather than assessing calibration through changes in bias, we have elected to primarily focus on the use of plots in this section.
-However, we now note on pg. xx that difference scores assessing bias can also be used to assess changes in calibration.
+However, given our focus in the present paper on using calibration plots to visualize changes in recall for each JOL bin rather than assessing calibration through changes in bias, we have elected to primarily focus on the use of plots in this section.
+However, we now note on pg. xx that difference scores assessing bias can also be used as a measure of calibration.

 Finally, we have clarified our language regarding calibration plots on pg. xx.
 In doing so, we now cite additional work using which as used this method to explore the correspondence between JOLs and recall on pg. xx, including the study by Koriat et al. (2002).
 Thank you for bringing this additional literature to our attention.